 Choosing a name for your corporation is one of the most important things that you will do.
-You can read our article Is My Business Name Available? to learn more about what’s involved in choosing a name, how to search for names that are available yourself, and how to finally reserve your Corporation name with the state of Connecticut.
+You can search for names that are available yourself, or SunDoc can perform a name availability check or reserve your corporation name for you.

 What’s most important to know is that the name you choose must be clearly available.
 You will need to inquire within the records of the State of Connecticut Secretary of State to see that it is available.
 It is highly likely that if your chosen name is not available, your filing will be rejected.
 Furthermore, there are other statutory requirements to be concerned about.
 Namely, your chosen name cannot be so close to another corporation’s name that it leads to public deception, and it cannot mislead the public in any other way either.